The Basics of What Cancer Eats

 However, as stated, a ketogenic-like is NOT best for everyone.
 Some cancers feed mainly on amino acids.

 It is less well known that some cancers have an equally voracious appetite for methionine and glutamine, which are amino acids from proteins.
 Briefly, glutamine is the most important “nitrogen shuttle” in the blood.
 It brings the organic nitrogen to the cancer cells so they can use it to make the essential amino acids and thus proteins required to make more cancer cells.
 As the glutamine supply goes to zero, tumor growth can slow as well.

 Patients whose cancers are more amino acid driven do best on vegetarian-type diets.
 We have found that it is the animal meats (pork, beef, venison, poultry, lamb, etc.) that are primarily responsible for feeding amino acid driven cancers.
 Often eggs and fish are fine within reason.
-We strongly limit simple carbohydrates with these patients as well.
+We strongly recommend limiting simple carbohydrates with these people as well.